-† The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5 indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP \boxtimes International Financial Reporting Standards as issued by the International Accounting Standards Board \square Other \square if "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. if this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-(API LICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the bution of securities under a plan confirmed by a court.
+† The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.
+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S .
+GAAP $\boxtimes$ International Financial Reporting Standards as issued by the International Accounting Standards Board $\square$ Other $\square$ If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+(AI PLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) dist Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the ribution of securities under a plan confirmed by a court.